Here's what worries scientists about bird flu's spread among cattle

 But the fear is that could change as the virus spends more time in mammals:

 Specifically, the protein that the virus uses to bind to cells could evolve to lock onto the receptors in the upper respiratory tract of humans.
-This would allow it to easily gain access to the cells so that it can churn out copies of itself.
+This would allow it to easily gain access and churn out copies of itself.

 "That's considered basically a main barrier that prevents this from becoming a virus that could spread efficiently between people," says Darwyn Kobasa, head of high containment respiratory viruses at Canada's National Microbiology Laboratory.